wunnle/wunnle.com/src/posts/dynamic-text-color-based-on-background/index.md

 }
 ```

-Using relative luminance of each color, we can get the contrast between them:
+Using the relative luminance of each color, we can get the contrast between them:

 ```js
 function getContrast(f, b) {